Trust Registration & NGO Registration Fee in Karachi-Islamabad, Pakistan: Rs 50,000 ONLY

 Elements of the Trust:

-There are the following elements of the trust under The Trust Act 1882:
+There are the following elements of a trust:

 The “author of the trust” is the one who reposes or declares the trust: